Norwalk River Railroad Bridge

+History

 The current swing bridge is located at the same site where, in 1853, a train from New York City plummeted into the river while the previous swing bridge was open, resulting in dozens of deaths.

 In 1896, the New Haven Railroad built the bridge and widened its route to four tracks, as it simultaneously built its South Norwalk Railroad Bridge over the intersection of Washington Street with North Main and South Main streets.
 The 562 ft span, with a rotating swing span 202 ft long was provided by the Berlin Iron Bridge Co.
 This type of swing bridge is one of just two on the Northeast Corridor.
 The swing span has a rim-bearing system of 96 rollers, allowing tall vessels to pass by.
 The span is one of only 13 of the company's bridges (and one of only two railroad bridges) that survive in the state as of August 2001.
-In 1907 the rail line was electrified with overhead catenary wires, which form a prominent feature of the bridge today.
+In 1907, the rail line was electrified with overhead catenary wires, which form a prominent feature of the bridge today.
 It is or was also known as Norwalk River Bridge.
 It was added to the National Register of Historic Places in 1987.

-It is one of eight moveable bridges on the Amtrak route through Connecticut surveyed in one multiple property study in 1986.
-The eight bridges from west to east are: Mianus River Railroad Bridge at Cos Cob, built in 1904; the Norwalk River Railroad Bridge at Norwalk, 1896; Saugatuck River Railroad Bridge at Westport, 1905; Pequonnock River Railroad Bridge at Bridgeport, 1902; Housatonic River Railroad Bridge, at Devon, 1905; Connecticut River Railroad Bridge, Old Saybrook-Old Lyme, 1907; Niantic River Bridge, East Lyme-Waterford, 1907; and Thames River Bridge (Amtrak), Groton, built in 1919.
+Before 2020, the bridge had a daily traffic of 125,000 passengers and 175 trains.

+Replacement

 As a single movable span with aging mechanical mechanisms, the Norwalk River Bridge represents a frequent point of failure for Amtrak and Metro-North service and has been targeted for replacement with dual movable spans.
 The final design approved for the new Walk Bridge calls for a dual-span vertical-lift bridge.
+Construction on the new bridge began on May 12, 2023, and is expected to be completed in 2029.
+Amtrak was awarded $465 million in Infrastructure Investment and Jobs Act funds in November 2023.
+Amtrak will contribute an additional $27 million, while the state of Connecticut will provide $87 million.